 This course introduces the student to the theory and application of fluid power.
-Hydraulic and pneumatic devices and circuits will be studied.
-The construction, function and application of these devices will be emphasized.
-Fluid power schematics, circuitry instrumentation and control will be investigated.
+Hydraulic and pneumatic devices and circuits are studied.
+The construction, function and application of these devices are emphasized.
+Fluid power schematics, circuitry instrumentation and control are investigated.